 sudo mkdir /var/mysql sudo ln -s /tmp/mysql.sock /var/mysql/mysql.sock

-In El Capitan, the MySQL preference pane works again, so you can use it to start MySQL on system restart.
+In El Capitan, Sierra, High Sierra, and Mojave, the MySQL preference pane works again, so you can use it to start MySQL on system restart.
 See below for Yosemite directions.

-Your old MySQL database may still be on disk in a directory like /usr/local/mysql-VERSIION/data/, and can be deleted at some point.
+Your old MySQL database may still be on disk in a directory like /usr/local/mysql-VERSION/data/, and can be deleted at some point.

 If you make a file named .my.cnf in your home directory, then you can use the mysql command without giving a password.
 Mine contains